pudo/pudo.org/blog/_posts/2016-06-08-poor-mans-text-mining.md

 terror.*
 ```

 This will match all lines that contain "terror", "terorrism", "terrorist".
 You'll note the little dot and asterisk at the end.
-Those are regular expressions wildcards: the dot means "match any character", the asterisk says "repeat the previous pattern many times".
+Those are regular expressions operators: the dot means "match any character", the asterisk says "repeat the previous pattern many times".
 It's important to understand that these wildcards apply to individual characters - they have no notion of words.

+### Escaping

 What if you wanted to actually find a full stop, not use ``.`` as a wildcard?
 In this case, you need to put a backslash in front of it, to *escape* it: